 Second, photo-realistic renderings can make the client feel like the design is a done deal.
 They can get frustrated because there doesn’t seem to be room left for them to give feedback or make changes.
 They might feel slightly alienated or left out of the process if the rendering doesn’t show exactly what they envisioned, and it can be harder for them to articulate what they don’t like or why the design doesn’t resonate with them.

-I get so frustrated with HGTV because they make these renderings seem like they’re a normal everyday part of the design process.
+I get so frustrated with HGTV and some online design services because they make these renderings seem like they’re a normal everyday part of the design process.
 In fact, HGTV has teams of people whose entire job is dedicated to producing those super cool animated walk-throughs and renderings.
 They have professional software that costs thousands of dollars, and they have computers that are tricked out for exactly this purpose.

-I am a one person design firm with a three-year-old MacBook Pro and no fancy software.
+As a small design firm working, we’re working non-stop to design and manage our clients’ projects.
 If I truly wanted to create a realistic rendering for my clients that accurately depicted all of the selections – furniture, lighting, materials, and architectural detailing – it would take me at least 40 hours.
 That would be for the first image with some economy of scale for additional views of the space.

 If I bill a minimum of $100 per hour, one image would cost my client $4000.
 I don’t know anyone who wants to pay for that.
 Furthermore, I’d rather spend a fraction of that time improving and refining the actual design (you know, the one that gets built in real life) instead of creating a pretty picture.